• Skip to main content

 Vegan Po’ Boy | Photo and Recipe by Thee Burger Dude

-Vegan Scallops
+Plant-Based Scallops

 Make vegan scallops with king oyster mushrooms as well!
-Slice, soak and score this mushroom stem to create a scallop you can sauté and sear to perfection!
+Slice, soak, and score this mushroom stem to create a scallop you can sauté and sear to perfection!
 Take any recipe that calls for scallops and make it vegan with a little (or a lot) of plant-based butter or olive oil.

 Creamy Pasta With Vegan Scallops

 I made this dish because I used to love to eat scallops and pasta dishes.
 This classic combo can be easily replicated using king oyster mushrooms.
 Find these at a well-stocked Asian market and you’ll have the star of your dish ready to prep.
 Placing the mushroom pieces in a screaming hot oiled pan allows a beautiful sear to develop on the outside while keeping the interior perfectly succulent.
+This dish has a perfect amount of richness and umami!

 Vegan scallops over creamy pasta.